Jamling/Android-ORM/README.md

 # Introduction

-Did you used sqlite to save your data on Android?
+Did you used `sqlite` to save your data on Android?
 If you did, you may be puzzled for the complexity of mechanism.
-Now the Andoird ORM (Aorm) coming which armed to make it simple for the developers.
+Now the Android ORM (Aorm) coming which armed to make it simple for the developers.
 If you have the interesting, please join us.

 # Features

-* Brief ORM mapping, just write an annotation for the field of Java beans. e.g. @Column(name="_name") to mapping _name columnn of database to name property.
+* Brief ORM mapping, only add a `@Column` annotation for the property of Java beans to enable mapping to sqlite table field.

+* Native and `ConntentProvider` support, easy to share content, initialize/upgrade database using Android `ContentProvider`.

-* Powerful Forward Engineering supporting, generating DDL and ContentProvider automaticlly.
+* Powerful Forward Engineering supporting, both Eclipse [Android ADT-extensions] and Android Studio [Android ORM Tool] plugin to generate DDL and ContentProvider automatically.

-* Useful Assist feature, create your Activity/Service/BroadcastReceiver with a wizard and configurat them in AndroidManifest.xml automatically.
+* Useful Assist feature, create your Activity/Service/BroadcastReceiver with a wizard and configure them in AndroidManifest.xml automatically.

 * ...

 More feature, please experience it for your self.

 # Usage